Cite this

 4.1 Encoders

 An encoder is a deterministic function that maps messages from the source to the inputs of a channel.
 We’ll make the assumption, unless otherwise stated, that every message is mapped to a unique input, so no information is lost from \(\mathrm{S}\) to \(\mathrm{X}\).
-A good encoder will maximize the mutual information between \(\mathrm{X}\) and \(\mathrm{Y}\), so its goal is to map \(\mathrm{S}\) to \(\mathrm{X}\) in such a way that the distribution of \(\mathrm{X}\) will balance: 1) having probability mass on non-noisy inputs, and 2) spreading probability of the channel outputs as uniformly as possible to avoid different inputs overlapping at the output.
+A good encoder will map \(\mathrm{S}\) to \(\mathrm{X}\) so as to maximize \(I(\mathrm{X}; \mathrm{Y})\), balancing the same two goals discussed in Section 3.4: favoring inputs with less noisy outputs while spreading outputs to minimize overlap.

 Figure 13a shows a noisy channel which maps each input \(\mathrm{X}=x\) to two possible outputs with equal probability.
 Our goal is to transmit messages from a non-redundant source (Figure 13b), in which three colors occur with equal probability through a noisy channel, with minimal information loss.

-Figure 13c shows a bad way of doing this: using three states in \(\mathcal{X}\) that have overlapping outputs in \(\mathrm{Y}\), which leads to a loss of information that creates ambiguity as to what the original source message was.
+Figure 13c shows a bad way of doing this.
+The three chosen states in \(\mathcal{X}\) have overlapping outputs in \(\mathrm{Y}\), so information is lost and the original source message cannot always be recovered.

 Alternatively, we could design an encoder which uses only a subset of the states in \(\mathcal{X}\) that produce disjoint outputs in \(\mathcal{Y}\) (Figure 13d).
 In this case, there is no loss of information.